 From the aristocratic title, which derives from Old English eorl

-From the name of places meaning "east town" in Old English.
+From the name of various places meaning "east town" in Old English.

 EBNER (1) German

-Means "dweller on a flat piece of land" from the Middle High German eben(e)
+Originally indicated a dweller on a flat piece of land, derived from Middle High German ebene

 Derived from the Basque place name Etxeberria